 Elizabeth resides in the San Francisco Bay Area and has been affiliated with Slate Art in Oakland, SFMOMA Artists Gallery in San Francisco and Schneider Gallery in Chicago.

-Elizabeth's solo shows include: "Perception and Reality" at Stanford University, curated by Clayman Institute Fellow Heather Green; "Selected Works" at Serpentine in San Francisco, curated by Bruno Mauro, Director of Ampersand in San Francisco/Paris; "Recent Works" at Earl Warren Hall, University of California, Berkeley; and "Reinterpreting Reality" at Slate Art in Oakland, curated by gallerist Danielle Fox, which received a "Don't Miss" mention from San Francisco Chronicle feature writer Mary Eisenhart, a "Critic's Pick" from Oakland Tribune arts writer Jennifer Modenessi and praise from DeWitt Cheng, art critic for Art Ltd. and East Bay Express.
+Elizabeth's solo shows include: "Perception and Reality" at Stanford University, curated by former Clayman Institute Fellow Heather Green; "Selected Works" at Serpentine in San Francisco, curated by the late Bruno Mauro, former Director of Ampersand in San Francisco/Paris; "Recent Works" at Earl Warren Hall, University of California, Berkeley; and "Reinterpreting Reality" at Slate Art in Oakland, curated by gallerist Danielle Fox, which received a "Don't Miss" mention from former San Francisco Chronicle feature writer Mary Eisenhart, a "Critic's Pick" from former Oakland Tribune arts writer Jennifer Modenessi and praise from DeWitt Cheng, art critic for Art Ltd. and East Bay Express.

 A magna cum laude graduate of Boston University, Elizabeth interned at that institution's Art History Department and at the Art Institute of Boston and Museum of Fine Arts, Boston, later holding full-time staff positions at the San Francisco Museum of Modern Art, Art Museum Association of America and Ansel Adams Center for Photography.

 Elizabeth's work is included in private collections throughout the United States, Europe and Scandinavia.
 Each of her photographs constitutes part of a limited edition.